Years 9 to 12 Boy Boarders

 I am married to Katie, who is an old girl of RHS (Blake House).
 Katie is as passionate about the school as I am and loves being back in the boarding environment.
 Rupert – our King Charles Cavalier – is especially fond of being in the House: this is especially the case when the boys are tucking into some food!

-I am proud of the fantastic team of tutors that are a fabric of the House: the resident tutor Anthony Chapman is Assistant Director of Sailing and is key to our ethos in the House.
+I am proud of the fantastic team of tutors that are key to the ethos in the House.
 Our excellent Matron, Nicci Deans, has been here for seven years and supports the boys in all their endeavours.
 Whether it’s dispensing medication, helping with uniform or a game of Monopoly, Matron is always on hand.

 Hawke is a happy home: the boys’ attitude and approach to school is key in this.
 It is vitally important to us that everyone is made to feel welcome and be a part of the House – whether you’re new or old, English or international – this is your home.
 All boys are expected to contribute to the success of the House.
 In doing so, they are contributing to the ethos of the House: service, leadership and teamwork.